Berkanktk/CyberSecurity/README.md

 `arp -d <IP_Address>`

 # Web Exploitation
+This section will cover the basics of web exploitation.

 ## Content Discovery
+Content discovery is divided into four parts, being manual, automated, OSINT and subdomain enumeration.

 ### Manual
 1. Check the robots.txt file for disallowed/hiddenpages
 2. Check if there is /admin/ page